thomasweng15/RoboND-DeepLearning-Project/writeup.md

 These blocks are composed of a bilinear upsampling layer, which expands an input shape using a 2x2 width and height.
 Bilinear upsampling linear interpolates the value of the R, G, and B color channels along the width and height axes of an input shape to fill in the RGB values that are missing after expanding the shape.

 These bilinear upsampling layers and then followed by a concatenation layer, concatenating a previous decoder block output layer or 1x1 convolutional output layer with an encoder layer to better preserve spatial information.
 Since upsampling can remove some of the finer details from previous layers, concatenation allows us to preserve those details through the network.
 Concatenation has benefits over adding layers together because the depths of the layers do not have to be equal.

-The concatenation layer is followed by three batch normalization layers to normalize the outputs as described earlier in this document.
+The concatenation layer is followed by three separable convolution layers to extract more spatial information from the prior layers.

 I use three of these decoder blocks to mirror the number of encoder layers and expand the width and height of the output shape back to the original image size.
 This results in a reverse pyramid shape for the latter half of the network.
 The earlier decoder blocks are concatenated with later encoder blocks because the width and height of the layers must be equal.